-BIOL& 222 Majors Cell/Molecular 5

-The second quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
+BIOL& 222 Majors Cell/Molecular 5 (38.5/33)The second guarter in a three-guarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
 Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, cell communication, cell metabolism and energetics, cell division, and classical genetics, human genetics, molecular genetics, gene expression, and biotechnology.
+Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222, although graduation credit can be awarded for both.
+Related investigations take place in a three-hour lab period each week.
+NOTE: This majors' biology sequence may be taken in the following order: BIOL& 222, 223, and 221, with instructor's permission.
+Prerequisite: Successful completion of BIOL& 221 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission.
+NOTE: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and may satisfy the CHEM& 121 prerequisite with recent high school chemistry with a B or better.
+(W) LS

+BIOL& 223 Majors Organismal Phys 5 (38.5/33) The third quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
+Topics of study include: animal and plant anatomy, physiology, and development.
 Related investigations take place in a threehour lab period each week.
-NOTE: This majors biology sequence may be taken in the following order: BIOL& 222,223, 221 with instructor's permission.
-Prerequisite: A grade of 2.0 or higher in BIOL& 221 and CHEM& 121 or 161 or instructor permission.
-Note: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and may satisfy the CHEM& 121 prerequisite with recent high school chemistry with a B or better. {formerly BIO 122} (W) LS

-BIOL& 223 Majors Organismal Phys 5 (38.5/33)

-The third quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
-Topics of study include: animal and plant anatomy, physiology, and development.
-Related investigations take place in a three-hour lab period each week.
-Prerequisite: A grade of 2.0 or higher in BIOL& 222 and CHEM& 121 or 161 or instructor permission. {formerly BIO 123} (S) LS
+Prerequisite: A grade of 2.0 or higher in BIOL& 222 and CHEM& 121 or 161 or instructor permission.
+(S) LS